Merlin-A/ExpenseTracker/README.md

 <p align = "center">
 1. Simply Download
-2. Open PowerShell in your downloaded folder and run the following command.
+2. Open PowerShell in your downloaded folder and run any of the following command.

   a.
   <i>pipenv shell </i>

-    <p>or</p>

   b.
   <i>pip download -r requirements.txt</i>